fischer36/Spooky-Caspar/README.md

 This project is a Winapi based cheat for League of Legends, written in Rust.

 ## Project Overview
-Cheat works by reading memory from the game's process, such as enemy health and location etc. It can draw over the game window using a transparent overlay, auto dodge projectiles and auto aim abilities.
+- Cheat works by reading memory from the game's process, such as enemy health and location etc. It can draw over the game window using a transparent overlay, auto dodge projectiles and auto aim abilities.
+- toyarms-fork is a fork from https://github.com/pseuxide/toy-arms
 ## Video Demos
 - Evade: https://github.com/Hampton33/Spooky-Caspar/assets/145158981/182b1ef4-f062-4bba-b715-226726893c1c
 - Circular GUI Menu: https://github.com/Hampton33/Spooky-Caspar/assets/145158981/cff51fb6-701a-4b7e-b698-503e30e8bcee